Held hostage by Pilliga forest farm life- unlikely genesis for spacefaring homo sapiens.

 Everyone's eyes worked quite well, even Rob's - often told to open them.
-They saw the stars in the sky, but dreamed of getting away from farm chores, away from farm food, away from boring school and agricultural life.
+They saw the stars in the sky, but dreamed of escape from farm chores, away from farm food, away from boring school and agricultural life.
 Stars were not such a priority for young isolated farm children in the '70's, Yaminbah Creek edge of the Pilliga State Forest.
 Mum and Dad discussed with all the kids the moon landing they saw on the next door neighbour's black and white television.
 Mum and Dad didn't have a TV set.
 For Rob this was momentous.
 Mum and Dad were watching TV!
 He wanted to watch TV, not lifeless moon dust!
 Rob was old enough to learn a stark lesson; to focus not on TV, not on the stars above, but firmly on the weed infested ground.

 Step For Mankind

 First rule of the Pilliga Scrub?
 Wear shoes!

 There are small spiny pin cushions that thrive on the sandy soil in this region, known locally as American Burr Grass.
 In other regions they are named Gentle Annie, or Innocent Weed.